 If you took your screen apart you’d see a backlight, which releases light when electricity (I.e. electrons) flows through it.

 Whether you’re using a phone, laptop, or desktop, it might have stored those electrons in a battery for a while but originally it would have got them from a wall outlet.

-For simplicity let’s just say you’re like me in Sydney and your city is powered by a hydroelectric dam.
-Once you reach the dam, you’ll find where the electrons came from.
-The dam has been pushing massive amounts of them into the power lines.
+For simplicity let’s just say you live Nevada, USA and your city is powered by a hydroelectric dam.
+Once you reach the dam, you’ll find where the electricity came from.
+The dam has been pushing massive amounts of electrons into the power lines.

 It does this through turbines, which are like giant wheels with blades.
 Each one contains an electromagnet set up in reverse such that when they turn, they push electrons down the wire that eventually leads to your house.

 The spinning of the turbines converts one form of energy – movement, into another – electricity.

-Hydroelectric dams are able to move the turbines because they tap into the energy that flows all over our planet.
-This is the energy within the water cycle.
+Hydroelectric dams are able to move the turbines because they tap into the energy that flows all over our planet; the energy within the water cycle.

-Dams are built on rivers, and they let some water flow through the structure.
+Dams are built on rivers, which flow downstream, and they let some water flow through the structure.
 On its way through, the weight of the water pushes those turbines.

 Let’s keep going.